 Vitamins and Minerals

 Peas are a great source of protein, and many dog food brands add them for that reason.
 It’s an inexpensive way to provide your pet with energy and the building blocks for strong muscles.
-Most experts recommend feeding your dog a diet that contains at least 18% protein, so any foods that contain protein will help you reach that goal.

 How Do I Feed Peas to My Dog?